University Socialist Club: History

 Also reflected in the constitution of Club above, the club was made in a flexible and open manner so the membership can be given to any individuals who have alternative political views as long as those opinions are in favor of anti-colonialism.

 In February 1954, the magazine issues by the club which was mainly circulated within the campus known as the organ of the Socialist Club adopted the name of Fajar (Fajar means "dawn" in Arabic).
 In March, the first issue of Fajar was produced.

 The Fajar Trial

-In May 1954, the members of the Fajar editorial board were arrested for publishing an allegedly seditious article named "Aggression in Asia".
-However, after three days of the trial, Fajar members were released.
-English Queen's Counsel D.N.
-Pritt acted as the lead counsel in the case and Lee Kuan Yew who was at that time a young lawyer, and Tann Wee Tiong assist him as the junior counsel.
-The eight members of the Fajar editorial board who participated in the trial are shown as below.
+In May 1954, nine members of the Fajar editorial board were arrested for publishing an allegedly seditious article named "Aggression in Asia".
+Jeyaraj C. Rajarao resigned from the board after his arrest and interrogation and was not put on trial.
+The other eight members of the Fajar editorial board at the trial were James Puthucheary, M.K.
+Rajakumar, Lam Khuan Kit, Kwa Boo Sun, Arudsothy, Edwin Thumboo and Thomas Varkey.
+English Queen's Counsel Denis Pritt acted as the lead counsel with Lee Kuan Yew and Tann Wee Tiong assisting him as junior counsel.
+After three days of the trial, Fajar members were released.